abelectronicsuk/ABElectronics_C_Libraries/ADCDACPi/README.md

 Read the raw value from the ADC
 **Parameter:** (uint8_t) channel - 1 or 2
 **Parameter:** (uint8_t) mode - 0 = Single Ended or 1 = Differential
-When in differential mode setting channel to 1 will make IN1 = IN+ and IN2 = IN-
+When in differential mode, setting the channel to 1 will make IN1 = IN+ and IN2 = IN-
-When in differential mode setting channel to 2 will make IN1 = IN- and IN2 = IN+
+When in differential mode, setting the channel to 2 will make IN1 = IN- and IN2 = IN+
 **Returns:** (uint16_t) between 0 and 4096
 ___